atiq-cs/old-scripts/README.md

 You have the freedom to modify current scripts according to your need.

-Some components are derived from other projects of SAOSLab
+Some components are derived from other projects of iQubit Inc.
-* Delay.exe binary comes from [Delay Timer Project](https://github.com/atiq-cs/Delay-Timer)
+* Delay.exe binary is kindly provided by [Delay Timer Project](https://github.com/atiq-cs/Delay-Timer)